 Pier 21, the Canadian Museum of Immigration

-Pier 21 is the Canadian equivalent of Ellis Island in New York: it is the place where a million immigrants arrived between 1928 and its closure in 1971.
-It is the place where they disembarked after their Transatlantic crossing, where they passed a medical examination and a “civic test” before continuing on their journey.
+Pier 21 is the Canadian equivalent of Ellis Island in New York: it is the place where a million immigrants arrived between 1928 and 1971, where the place closed.
+At Pier 21, the newcomers disembarked after their Transatlantic crossing.
+They had to do a medical examination and pass a “civic test” before continuing on their journey.

-The museum is extremely well done.
-Entirely bilingual, it mixes modern testimonies and historical scenes with period objects, always with this way of appealing to the visitor: and you? how would you have answered this question? what would you have put in your suitcase?
+The museum at Pier 21 is extremely well done.
+It mixes modern testimonies and historical scenes with period objects, always with a way of appealing to the visitor: And you?
+How would you have answered this question?
+What would you have put in your suitcase?

-There are three parts to the museum, with guided tours in both official languages at no extra charge.
-If this is not necessarily necessary for the part on the history of immigration which is explored independently, it is quite beneficial for the historical part on Pier 21.
-The last room downstairs is devoted to exhibitions temporary.
+There are three sections in Pier 21, and you can take guided tours in both official languages at no extra charge.
+If a tour is not necessary for the first section on the history of immigration, which can be explored independently, it is quite beneficial for the historical part on Pier 21 itself.
+The last room downstairs is for temporary exhibitions.
 Check out the movie, which is pretty neat too, although a bit feel good around the edges (a bit Canadian actually).
 The museum also has a whole genealogical aspect which must be fascinating to explore.
-Pier 21 is definitely of the best Halifax tourist attractions.
+Pier 21 is definitely of the best things to do in Halifax.

 Halifax reminded me of my three years in the UK!
-I felt like I was back in St-Helier in Jersey, between sloping streets and pub terraces annexing the sidewalk.
-Halifax has no shortage of red bricks or pubs precisely, which gives it a very British look.
+I felt like being back in St-Helier in Jersey, between sloping streets and pub terraces annexing the sidewalk.
+Halifax has no shortage of red bricks or pubs, which gives it a very British look.

 I love the mix of old and new.
 And street art too.

 The entire Halifax waterfront is landscaped.
 Red chairs, hammocks, restaurants, cafes, ice cream parlors, there is everything, everywhere.
-I really liked the works of Maud Lewis, scattered all along and the view of the opposite island, a giant park where Shakespeare is played outdoors in summer (always this British note!)
+I really enjoyed the works of Maud Lewis, which are scattered all along the waterfront.
+Across the water, on the opposite island, there is a giant park where Shakespeare plays are performed outdoors in the summer (always this British note!)

-Do not miss the Acadian memorial, which has very interesting quantified and mapped explanations of the Grand Dérangement – the deportation of thousands of French-speaking people when conflicts for ownership of the region were raging between the English and the French.
+Do not miss the Acadian Memorial, which has very interesting quantified and mapped explanations of the Grand Dérangement – the deportation of thousands of French-speaking people when the conflicts for ownership of the region were raging between the English and the French.

 The Nova Scotia Province House

-This is my little pleasure / personal challenge: I am trying to visit all the legislative assemblies of Canada.
-After those of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and the Parliament of Ottawa, I can add that of Nova Scotia to my list.
+This is my little pleasure / personal challenge: I am trying to visit all the Legislative Assemblies in Canada.
+After visiting British Columbia’s, Alberta’s, Saskatchewan’s, Manitoba’s, Ontario’s and the Parliament of Ottawa, I can add Nova Scotia’s Province House to my list.

-It’s not your average Halifax tourist attraction but I promise, it’s always interesting to learn more about the political intricacies of each Canadian province, between trends and anecdotes.
+It’s not your average thing to do in Halifax but I promise, it’s always interesting to learn more about the political intricacies of each Canadian province, with a mix of political explanations and anecdotes.
 And besides, these places are always free to visit so it’s good if you are visiting Halifax on a budget.

 The Halifax Library